-When lighting pilots, BOTH pilots must be lit, even if plans are to use just one cooking means.
-Once the oven thermostat is moved from the "PILOT OFF" position and the range pilot shut off valve is in the ON position, gas will issue from both range and oven pilots.
-Failure to light both pilots could result in fire or explosion caused by accumulating LP gas.
+When lighting pitets, it is recommended.
+BOTH pilots be lit, even if plans are to use just one cooking means.
+Once the aventhermestat is moved from the "PILOT OFF" position and the range pilot shut off valve is in the ON position, gas will issue from both range and oven pilots.
+Pailore to light both pilots could result in the or explosion caused by accumulating LP gas.